 Performance Highlights.
-In setting NEO compensation for 2014, our independent Compensation Committee considered the strategic and adjusted pro forma financial accomplishments achieved in 2014.
-The following are highlights of the Company's 2014 performance, including U.S. GAAP financial results:
+In setting NEO compensation for 2016, our independent Compensation Committee considered both the strategic and the financial accomplishments achieved in 2016.
+The following are highlights of the Company's 2016 performance.
+Adjusted amounts are non-GAAP measures; see Annex A for a reconciliation to GAAP amounts.